nondescryptid/opendoc-state-court-judgments/2019_SGMC_31/report.md

 (d)     The offence was committed during the evening rush hour and would have caused a public disturbance.

 15     I accepted the defence submission that harm caused to the victim was low.
 He suffered pain and did not seek medical attention.
 However, this was more than a case of a simple assault.
 The accused’s culpability was high due to the presence of offence specific aggravating factors.
 Further, the accused had caused hurt to 2 other public transport workers on the same day.
-The charges relating to these assaults were taken into consideration for the purposes of sentencing.[\[note: 9\]](#Ftn_9)
+The charges relating to these assaults were taken into consideration for the purposes of sentencing.[^9]

 16     While the court was sympathetic towards the fact that the accused suffered from mental health issues, Dr Deva had stated that the accused was in remission and that there was no contributory link between her psychiatric disorder and the offence.
 I also noted that the accused did not take responsibility for her condition and did not take her prescribed medication regularly.
 It was therefore difficult for the court to place much weight on her mental health issues.

 17     In view of the accused’s culpability, an uplift of sentence from the starting point of 4 week’s imprisonment (as set out in _Wong Hoi Len_) was warranted.
 The prosecution had submitted for a 2-week uplift from the starting point of 4 weeks.
 But for the mitigating factors, I would have agreed with the prosecution.
 Having considered the mitigating factors which included the accused’s mental health issues as well as the fact that she was expecting a child, I sentenced the accused to 5 weeks’ imprisonment.

 18     The 2nd charge involved the use of insulting language on a public transport worker in a public place.
 I agreed with the defence that a fine could be imposed.
-The maximum fine for this offence is $5,000.[\[note: 10\]](#Ftn_10) I was of the view that a fine at the lower end of the range was appropriate and imposed a fine of $2,000 or in default to 2 weeks’ imprisonment.
+The maximum fine for this offence is $5,000.[^10] I was of the view that a fine at the lower end of the range was appropriate and imposed a fine of $2,000 or in default to 2 weeks’ imprisonment.

-19     The 5th charge which related to disorderly behaviour on 9 December 2018 was aggravated as the accused had by then been charged for her earlier offences.[\[note: 11\]](#Ftn_11) Apart from her disorderly behaviour, the accused had also kicked a policeman in his stomach and chest area.[\[note: 12\]](#Ftn_12) This charge was taken in consideration for the purposes of sentencing.[\[note: 13\]](#Ftn_13) For the 5th charge, I acceded to the request by the defence for a fine to be imposed.
+19     The 5th charge which related to disorderly behaviour on 9 December 2018 was aggravated as the accused had by then been charged for her earlier offences.[^11] Apart from her disorderly behaviour, the accused had also kicked a policeman in his stomach and chest area.[^12] This charge was taken in consideration for the purposes of sentencing.[^13] For the 5th charge, I acceded to the request by the defence for a fine to be imposed.
 The maximum fine for this offence is $2,000.
 I was of the view that a fine of $1,000 or in default to 1 week’s imprisonment was the appropriate punishment.

 ## Conclusion